xuwang/mailman3-vbox/vagrant-aws/README.md

 1) Setup AWS account at http://aws.amazon.com/account
 ----------------
 * create a security group "mm3" for mailman3 instance, i.e. open ssh, http, smtp ports, etc.
-* create a "mm3" keypair for mailman3 EC2 instances and download the mm3.pem key
+* create a "mm3" keypair for mailman3 EC2 instances and download the mm3.pem key in your home .ssh dir

 Add mm3.pem key to your local SSH key store: